Written on 08 June 2019 - but with an extra late 'afterthought' added on 19 July 2019

 The General had then gone home to see his wife, but it is reported that she barely recognised him.
 In five days he had, apparently, shed tens of kilograms of weight.
 It took six months for his blood count to return to normal.
 Some months later he was made a Hero of the Soviet Union and promoted to Lieutenant General.
 It was only then that General Antoshkin and his wife and two children were able to move out of the cramped, single-roomed apartment that was deemed adequate for a two-star general in the Soviet Air Force, and move into a rather larger apartment.

-To the great surprise of everyone in the Reception Party for the Russian Knights at Scampton, three-star Lieutenant General Nikolai Timofeyevich Antoshkin, now the Commander of what was by then the Russian Air Force, climbed nimbly down from the single seat of the leading SU-27 and mounted the saluting base before anyone else.
+To the great surprise of everyone in the Reception Party when the Russian Knights landed at Scampton, the now three-star Lieutenant General Nikolai Timofeyevich Antoshkin, climbed nimbly down from the single seat of the leading SU-27 and mounted the saluting base before anyone else.